The Art and Practice of Listening

 The habit of listening to nature is the basis of Joseph Cornell’s work in helping people to become centered in themselves by carefully listening and observing nature.
 By becoming very still, one can easily feel the flow of Divine Mother’s creative power in everything around us, and even speaking to us from within our own heart.

-Since that time, over the past 10 years, the garden has become rich in many varieties of plants that adorn the serene meditation sitting areas linked in a labyrinth of paths.
+Since that time, the garden has become rich in many varieties of plants that adorn the serene meditation sitting areas linked in a labyrinth of paths.
 It is now an extraordinary devotional garden.
-Many visitors stop by weekly to visit the garden and meditate.
+Visitors often stop by to visit the garden and meditate.

 Trees standing firm, hold the secret of inner power.
 Give us when tested, strength to endure.